 Use promo code: take200

-Today only, take 20% off any size Liberty Bed plus:
+Today only, take 20% off any size Colonial Bed plus:

 While memory foam mattresses typically top the charts in comfort and satisfaction ratings, one of the few complaints owners do have about this type of bed can be odor.
 Typically these last for 1-4 weeks and are caused by components used in manufacturing.
 Not all memory foam mattresses will be equal when it comes to off-gassing however.
 Learn what causes these odors, risks, and how memory foam types compare.